 5 Tips for Soon-to-Be Mothers

 If you’re expecting a child in the near future, you might feel overwhelmed with the massive amount of information that’s available about what you should know as a soon-to-be parent.
-You’ve surely heard stories from family members about what pregnancy and childbirth were like for them, but that was decades ago.
-It’s 2021 and science and technology have evolved tremendously over the past several years in the United States alone.
+You’ve surely heard stories from family members about what pregnancy and childbirth was like for them, but that was decades ago.
+It’s 2021 and science and technology has evolved tremendously over the past several years in the United States alone.

 Everything from the use of ultrasounds to the level of care available for expecting mothers has evolved and will continue to evolve in the future.
 We are going to go over some of the best tips for soon-to-be mothers so you can have some peace of mind during this process.

 1. Know your rights in labor and delivery.

 Many women follow orders given by medical staff without questioning them during their stay at the hospital before, during, and after childbirth.
 There might be some protocols that are specific to the hospital you are staying in, but the bottom line is that you have many legal rights you might not be aware of that could help you in following your original birth plan.

 If you have specific requests, such as delaying the umbilical cord from being cut early to help with your baby’s blood flow, or skin-to-skin contact with your baby immediately following its departure from your birth canal, you have every right to voice these things during your stay.